 Advantage 3: Options

-Did you know the readings for each week are only five days?
+Did you know the readings for each week are only five days and a weekend?
 There's a reason for that.
 The vast majority of people who begin a Bible Reading Plan eventually fall behind.
 Most of those who fall behind eventually give up the readings all together.
 To help us avoid being among those statistics, this plan has built in catch up days.
-Two a week.
+One a week.
 Every week!

 Are you ready?